umami-hep/umami-preprocessing/docs/setup.md

 pip install umami-preprocessing
 ```

+After this installation all the fuctionality for the user is available.
+The further steps are only useful for the development of the package.

 ### Get the code

 Start by cloning the Umami-Preprocessing repository and navigating into the project directory using the following commands in your terminal: